alejandro-onatra/useful-and-sinful-shell-commands/README.md

-# useful-shell-commands
+# Casually Shameless Shell Commands
-Casual usefully shell commands mostly one liners
+Casual usefully shell commands mostly one liners.
+The idea is not to have the silver bullet here but a start on ideas for different commands.